 Accessible playgrounds Based in St. Charles, Unlimited Play has become a leader in designing and building inclusive playgrounds for every child to enjoy with swings, slides and other elements that meet and even exceed ADA requirements.
 Though it started with just one playground in Lake Saint Louis, Unlimited Play now offers accessible playgrounds throughout the St. Louis area.
 Dennis and Judith Jones Variety Wonderland in Forest Park and Tilles Park in Ladue offer accessible playgrounds as well.

 With dark theaters, bright lights and loud noises, movie-going can be sensory overload for some families.
-AMC Theatres offers special showings of family-friendly movies for those with special needs at 10 a.m. every Saturday.
+AMC Theatres offers special showings of family-friendly movies for those with special needs.
 Lights are turned up and the sound is turned down so that children may get up and move as needed.
 B&B Theatres also offers sensory-friendly showings of family films.
 Visit the B&B Theatres website for information on sensory-friendly presentations.
+Marcus Theatres offers Reel Movies for Real Needs at its Ronnie's Cine + IMAX location.

 Summer adventures for all abilities Whether your child enjoys exploring sports, theater, art or nature, there’s a local summer camp for every interest and ability.
 Several local camps provide accommodations to meet the needs of children with health concerns, sensory processing disorders or developmental delays.
 Learn more in our Best bets for camps for kids with special needs.

-We Rock the Spectrum Kid’s Gym We Rock the Spectrum Kid’s Gym, located in Fenton, is a fun, safe destination that supports children’s physical, social, emotional and neurological growth and development.
+We Rock the Spectrum Kid’s Gym We Rock the Spectrum Kid’s Gym, with locations in Edwardsville, Illinois, and Fenton, Missouri, is a fun, safe destination that supports children’s physical, social, emotional and neurological growth and development.
 The gym is equipped with mats and pillows, a zip line, an indoor play structure, suspended equipment with swings and a trampoline.
 While the equipment is designed for those with sensory-processing disorders, the gym is designed to be a fun place for children of all abilities to play together.

 Variety the Children's Charity of St. Louis Variety the Children's Charity of St. Louis offers group outings that provide some extra support for kids with disabilities along with a whole lot of fun for the entire family.
 For information on future trips, visit the Variety website or call Variety at 314-720-7700.
 Among other programs, Variety also offers camps and a theatre program.